cristianomj/legendary-train/README.md

 # legendary-train
-Project using 3D models made by students in ITS-102
+Unity3D project using 3D models made by Stony Brook students in ITS-102